adrianpuiu/AgenticWorkflow/readme.md

     Implement optimization suggestions and resend the code to the Reviewer for validation.
     Repeat steps 3-5 as necessary.

+    Allowed to Repeat: Yes.
+    Reason: The Architect is responsible for rewriting the code based on feedback from the Reviewer and the Optimizer.
+This repetition occurs until the Reviewer finds no more bugs, and the Optimizer is satisfied with the code's performance.
+    Repetition Process:
+    If the Reviewer finds bugs, the Architect rewrites the code and resubmits it to the Reviewer.
+This cycle may repeat multiple times.
+    Once the code is bug-free, the Architect may repeat the process with the Optimizer's feedback if optimizations are required.

+    Default Auto Reply:
+    After Submitting Code to Reviewer:
+    "Code has been submitted to Reviewer.
+Waiting for feedback."
+    After Receiving Feedback from Reviewer (Bug Found):
+    "Feedback received.
+I am rewriting the code based on the Reviewer’s suggestions."
+    After Resubmitting Revised Code to Reviewer:
+    "The code has been revised and resubmitted to Reviewer for further checks."
+    After Receiving Feedback from Optimizer (Optimization Needed):
+    "Optimization feedback received from the Optimizer.
+Rewriting the code for performance improvements."
+    After Resubmitting Optimized Code:
+    "The optimized code has been resubmitted to Reviewer for validation."
+    The Architect's default replies keep the team informed about the current state of code development and ensure that everyone knows when feedback is being addressed.

 Reviewer

     Description:
     You ensure the correctness and reliability of the code.
 Your job is to thoroughly review and test the code for bugs, ensuring that it functions as expected.
 You provide constructive feedback to the Architect and validate the code before it proceeds to the optimization phase.